11Slouma/Practical-comparative-structural-modeling/README.md

 P29957.B99990005.pdb          7610.35645   -56625.14453        0.92490
 ```
 ##Model evaluation
--Now I evaluated my model with the `evaluate_model. py` and create a plot with GNUPLOT using the generated `MYtemplate. profile` file
+-Now I evaluated my model with the `evaluate_model. py` and create a plot with GNUPLOT using the generated `MYtemplate1. profile` file
 Launch a new PyMol session and load the model, crystal, and template structures, then execute the following commands.
 ```shell
 select reference, 1AQM and name CA